molarmanful/RETURN/README.md

-# Nestack
+# RETURN
-*Nestack* (a mashing of `nest` and `stack`) is a stack-based language inspired by DUP.
+*RETURN* (my favorite stack type in DUP) is a stack-based language inspired by DUP.
 It is an attempt to improve upon DUP in a way that allows more programming tasks to be solved more easily.

 ## Overview
 Nestack is different from other stack-based languages in that there are multiple stacks.
 You get 2 parent stacks, and new children stacks can be created along the way.
 There are different commands to switch between and manipulate stacks.